roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

 ``Observable.observed`` decorator like in the example.

 Ok, but what if my class is already existing?
-It is less natural, but gtkmvc supports observable properties of already existing classes' instances::
+It is less natural, but gtkmvc3 supports observable properties of already existing classes' instances::

- from gtkmvc import Model, Observer
+ from gtkmvc3 import Model, Observer

  class ExistingClass (object):
     """This is an already existing class whose code is not intended to